TheBoatyMcBoatFace/good-pdc/README.md

 - **Link Validation**: We check CMS PDC links to make sure they're not ghosting 👻 us.
 - **Categorized Reports**: We neatly categorize this info in `Archives.md`. _I'm really proud of how this turned out._
-- **Summarized Status**: A quick glance at the top tells you if things are going smoothly or if there's some tea to spill. 🫖
+- **Summarized Status**: A quick glance at the top tells you if things are going smoothly or if there's trouble
-- **GitHub Action**: Automatically keeps things in check every time you push to the `main` branch.
+- **GitHub Actions**: Automatically keeps things in check every time you push to the `main` branch.
 It also runs every three hours and sends notifications if there is a ❌ in the results file.
-If you want to get added to the alert list, submit a pull request adding yourself to the `.github/alert_list.txt` file.

 ## Getting Started